tanmvo/skate-ai-2/prd/document-collaboration.md

 ## Overview
 Add AI-powered document creation and collaborative editing capabilities, complementing our existing document analysis features.
 Enable researchers to create new documents (reports, summaries, analyses) through AI collaboration.

-**Confidence Score: 85%** - Strong technical foundation, clear differentiation from existing features
+**Confidence Score: 96%** - Verified streaming protocol, comprehensive implementation details from Vercel's Artifacts system

 ## Problem Statement
 Skate AI currently excels at analyzing uploaded documents but lacks the ability to help researchers CREATE new documents.
 Researchers need to generate reports, summaries, and analytical documents based on their research but must switch to external tools.